dotlang/language/README.md

 **Notes**

 1. There is no explicit support for exceptions.
 You can return a specific `exception` type instead.
-2. You can use chaining opertor to streamling calling multiple functions without checking for exception output each time.
+2. You can use chaining operator to streamling calling multiple functions without checking for exception output each time.
 3. If a really unrecoverable error happens, you should exit the application by calling `exit` function in core.
 4. In special cases like a plugin system, where you must control exceptions, you can use core function `invoke` which will return an error result if the function which it calls exits.